 Analysts from Nomura said, “The extended strength in the official manufacturing PMI certainly looks positive for markets, but we believe this may not be sustainable, and the economy has yet to hit the bottom.”
 Yet, Nomura has revised the GDP growth forecast for the last quarter from 5.8 percent to 6.0 percent.

-Though the increment in the PMI might be attributed to loads of things, some major ones include heightened demand due to the upcoming Lunar New Year and conclusion of talks on Phase-1 of China-US trade deal.
+Though the increment in the PMI might be attributed to loads of things, some major ones include heightened demand due to the upcoming Lunar New Year and the conclusion of talks on Phase-1 of the China-US trade deal.

 As per a senior statistician with the National Bureau of Statistics of China, there has been a soar in the demand and production in China due to the upcoming Lunar New Year event that is to happen in late January.
-It is observed for almost 15 days when all major activities of Chinese economy stalls.
+It is observed for almost 15 days when all major activities of the Chinese economy stalls.